AdmiralGaust/bountyReconV2/README.md

 python3 scanner.py
 ```

 You may configure scanner to launch all modules or specific modules depending on the requirements.
-In case, the scan was aborted you may start with the last module in progress(need to manually remove completed modules from runs[] in scanner.py).
+In case, the scan was aborted due to any reason, it can be restarted from the last module aborted.
+However, you need to manually remove completed modules from list `runs[]` in scanner.py.

 ## Warning